The Military in Spain: Modernizing Forces for the Future

 • RG-31 Nyala mine-resistant vehicles

-Spain’s artillery capabilities feature self-propelled howitzers and multiple rocket launcher systems.
+Spain’s artillery capabilities include self-propelled howitzers and multiple rocket launcher systems, enhanced by advanced anti-tank and air defense measures integrated within ground forces.

 Naval Power

-You’ll see one aircraft carrier, the Juan Carlos I, which can support both fixed-wing aircraft and helicopters.
+The Spanish Navy operates a robust fleet, including one aircraft carrier, the Juan Carlos I, which supports both fixed-wing aircraft and helicopters.

 • 5 frigates